suncoast-devs/handbook/lessons/full-stack-build-an-app-create-first-controllers/index.md

 // DELETE: api/Restaurants/5
 //
 // Deletes an individual restaurant with the requested id.
-The id is specified in the URL
+The id is specified in the URL.
-// In the sample URL above it is the `5`.
+// In the sample URL above, it is the `5`.
 The "{id} in the [HttpDelete("{id}")] is what tells dotnet
 // to grab the id from the URL.
 It is then made available to us as the `id` argument to the method.
 //
 [HttpDelete("{id}")]